Mariners vs. Giants Player Props Betting Odds

 France Stats

-- Ty France has 22 doubles, seven home runs, 19 walks and 36 RBI (86 total hits).
-He's also swiped one base.
+- Ty France has put up 86 hits with 22 doubles, seven home runs and 19 walks.
+He has driven in 36 runs with one stolen base.

 France Recent Games